 Sustainability is an all-encompassing term that can include labour sustainability, energy sustainability, economic sustainability, health sustainability (which includes human, social, economic, and environmental considerations), political sustainability, sustainable development, and environmental sustainability.

 A growing number of voices, led by non-governmental organizations and even the United Nations now state that all of these elements must be considered together to create a sustainable future for the planet.
 For example, a country cannot substantially improve its environmental conditions without political sustainability.
-Also, sustainable development cannot be achieved by ignoring glaring environmental concerns and not dealing with them in a timely manner.
+Also, sustainable development cannot be achieved by ignoring glaring environmental concerns and/or not dealing with them in a timely manner.

 Environmental sustainability of buildings

 One of the biggest impacts on sustainability is building sustainably.
 The Canada Green Building Council states, “We provide the building sector with innovative standards, verification services, education, and training.
 Our market research and government advocacy efforts encourage the programs, investments, and policies that will accelerate climate-friendly, zero-carbon buildings, and retrofits.” –Canada Green Building Council.

 “Commercial and institutional buildings in Ontario accounted for 35.6% of buildings in Canada and represented 42.9% of the total floor area.
 These buildings consumed the highest share of energy in Canada, at 41.6%.”-Statistics Canada www150.statcan.gc.ca/n1/daily-quotidien/160916/dq160916c-eng.htm

 “Buildings are responsible for 40% of global energy consumption and 33% of greenhouse gas emissions.”World Economic Forum

 It is very clear that creating sustainable buildings would certainly kickstart our drive towards sustainable development and a green future because buildings currently contribute a great deal of emissions and consume an excessive amount of energy.